1066 Pevensey Private Guided Tour

 The Norman Castle at Pevensey was built within the walls of an existing Roman Fort.
 We will pass through the Roman walls to see the moated castle (price included) and there will be free time to explore the castle ruins.

-We will then make our way back towards the castle and I will explain how William managed to win the Battle of Hastings.
-I will end the tour back at our starting point by explaining what William did immediately after the Battle of Hastings and how he managed to secure the backing of the Ealdormen for his coronation on 25th December 1066.
+Leaving the church we will walk a public footpath which takes us back behind the castle and into the castle car park.
+Along the way I will explain how William managed to win the Battle of Hastings, what happened immediately after the Battle of Hastings and how William managed to secure the backing of the Ealdormen for his coronation on 25th December 1066.

 Prices